lipeeeee/gematria/README.md

 `HASH COMPARE` Is the flag checking if found the *DWH*.

 `DISTANCE` Is the Hamming distance between `HEX-DIGEST` and *DWH*(0 means they are the same, 128 complete opposite)

-# TODO
-FIND A WAY TO DO WORDS OF STRING GEM SUM IN AN EFFICIENT WAY